austin-putz/BLUPF90/README.md

  $ echo renf90.par | remlf90 | tee practice_reml_output.txt
 ```

+I don't think Windows has a `tee` equivalent.

 ## Tips and Hints

 Always make sure 0's are missing in the pedigree.
-You can set missing value using 'OPTION missing -999' at the end of the parameter files to change for your dataset, not the pedigree.
+You can set missing value using 'OPTION missing -999' at the end of the renumf90 parameter files to change for your dataset, not the pedigree.

 Make sure you don't have headers.

 Make sure everything is a simple space delimited file with no other stuff in it (tabs, etc).

 Always add 'WEIGHT(S)' with an extra empty line below it (if not using them).
+Use the order on their website.

 ## Comments, Questions, or Problems?